Drek282/PsychoStats/readme_heatmaps.txt

 The documentation for Admin Mod and AMX Mod X are both very good, you can find them on google.
 They will run on listenserver, but as I said, depending on the mod, you may need to try different versions of Metamod, or on Linux you may need to rename libraries that use the _i386 naming convention.
 For Firearms I also had to use the Metamod config.ini file to force load the game library.
 Good luck, I'm rooting for you.

+For Half-Life 2/Source games you will not need to use a third party plugin.
+Google is your friend, there are instructions available from more than one source on how to capture  overlay images in Half-Life 2/Source engine games.

 What you will want to do is move to the farthest point for the four cardinal points in the map and take your position there.
 There are a few commands that will do that for you.
 When you orient your overview the lowest y value, which is south, should be the bottom point of the heatmap overview.

 To see the overview use the following commands in the console: